clux/facemaulers/planar/argentil-peak.md

 - 1x **Archdruid** Boss/Brute (sunbeam + animal shape **Brontosaurus**, then Feeblemind / Hold Person)
 - 1x **Korred** Half HP/Double DMG glass cannon.
 Sunbeam.

+> We are nearing the end.
+Perhaps you can deal with the Sun and the Moon at the same time?

 ## Tower of Torment
 Child of Annam (Reskinned **Empyrean**)